 Who runs SIM Camp?

 SIM Camp is run by graduates students in the University of Illinois Department of Mathematics.
 The courses are developed and run by graduate students and undergraduate assistant instructors.

 How is SIM Camp funded?

-We are funded by grants from Mathematical Association of America.
+We are funded by grants from Mathematical Association of America and the American Mathematical Society.
 We also receive support from the University of Illinois Department of Mathematics and the Department of Mathematics Outreach fund, with in-kind support from the Illinois Geometry Lab and the University of Illinois student chapter of the Association for Women in Mathematics.
-For 2019, SIM Camp is also supported by camper tuition.
+For 2022, SIM Camp is also supported by camper tuition.

 If you interested in supporting SIM Camp, please consider donating to the Department of Mathematics Outreach fund, which supports our Camp and other outreach initiatives.
 Your support helps our department fulfill Illinois's land grant mission.

 We do not provide housing.
 In the past, instructors and assistants have either already had an apartment on campus for the summer, have sub-let one, or have stayed with a friend.

 Can I take a class/have another job during this time?

 The University does not allow anyone registered for at least 3 credit hours to work more than 28 hours a week.